SVCE-ACM/A-December-of-Algorithms-2021/README.md

 #### Problem Statement
 - Winter semester is about to begin.
 The previous semester’s professors had already instructed the students that it is mandatory to take up a value added course in order to take up a subject course.
 There are a total of `num` courses to be taken and they are labelled from `0` to `num-1`.
 Consider the array `course` where `course[i] = [ai, bi]`.
-- It is mandatory for a student to take up the value added course ai in order to take up the subject course bi.
+- It is mandatory for a student to take up the value added course `ai` in order to take up the subject course `bi`.

 Eg : the pair `[3,8]` says that one must take up the value added course `3` in order to take up the subject course `8`.